Meet young professionals in European Standardization: Monika Mlakić, from Croatia

 2. To what extent are you involved in standardization?
 How much do you know about standardization?

-As a representative of Digital Construction Technologies Group in the Croatian Standards Institute’s (HZN) technical committee HZN/TO 551, I am directly involved in standardization in the field of construction and Building Information Modelling (BIM).
+As a representative of Centre for Digital Built Croatia in the Croatian Standards Institute’s (HZN) technical committee HZN/TO 551, I am directly involved in standardization in the field of construction and Building Information Modelling (BIM).
 As the construction projects I am working on require implementation of and reference to standards adopted in Croatia as well, I have mastered in practice the application of standards and realized the importance of standardization in construction.

 3. Do you think standardization can play a role in addressing big challenges, such as the digital transition and climate change?